sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 published: true
 ---

+**Happy Pride Month 🏳️‍🌈 from all of us at Sourcegraph!**

 [Sourcegraph](https://about.sourcegraph.com/) is the standard developer platform for code search and navigation at many of the largest and most exacting technology companies.
-With Sourcegraph, every company can get access to the same kind of tools that Google and Facebook developers use every day.
+With Sourcegraph, every company has access to the same kind of tools that Google and Facebook developers use every day.

 <div style="padding-left: 2rem">